Calvinbullock/_myHome/.config/nvim/readme.md

 # neovim readme
+My neovim config, its a bit messy right now but currently the only file that is actually being used it `init.lua`.
+Everything else is in the transition phase and can be ignored.

+## Messy Files -- Work in progress
+typscraft set up that I am refranceing while I build my own modular set up (delete when done).
+- TC-lua/.
+- TC-init.lua

+A copy of my current init.lua that is slowly being dismantled and moved into the modular set up.
+- temp-init.lua

+## lsp/linters of choice
-Some lsp's/linters may need node instaled
+**Some lsp's/linters may need node instaled**
 `sudo apt-get install node`

-## lsp/linters of choice
 - clangd        (c++, c)
 - shellcheck    (bash)
 - omnisharp     (C#)